Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Model and Method

 Equations~\eqref{Eqn: Non-int.
 Ham} and \eqref{Eqn: MOHI} constitute our interacting BHZ Hamiltonian, given by:

 To study this Hamiltonian numerically, we performed extensive DMRG \cite{white92,schollwock05} simulations on $4\times 4$ and $6\times 4$ cylinders, that correspond to $16$-site $2$-orbitals and $24$-site $2$-orbitals system, respectively, at half-filling.
 The featured systems possess open boundary conditions along the $x$-direction and periodic boundary conditions along the $y$-direction.
 We employ the \texttt{DMRG++} computer program developed by one of the authors (G.A.) \cite{gonzalo09}.
 To ensure proper convergence of the DMRG calculations, we consider a minimum of 1500 states and a maximum truncation error of $10^{-5}$ throughout the finite algorithm sweeps.
 By adhering to these criteria, we obtain essentially exact ground-state properties which are used to identify magnetic and topological features and phases of the interacting BHZ model.
+A particular case of the interacting BHZ model shown in \eqref{Eqn: Full Ham} has also been studied for spinless fermions in \cite{bermudez1,bermudez2}.